2012 6MOONS REVIEWS ARABESQUE MINI

 Around a year later the technical staff at the Elst production facility of Siltech and Crystal Cable had been working with the deceptively simple looking Comsol program long enough to have gained in-depth knowledge and experience with both the software and breadth of possible data input.
 The physical and mental skills of this R&D team would now be tested to the breaking point when tasked to design and build a fully transparent loudspeaker completely out of glass that would not only look gorgeous but sound it too.

 That the development of a clear glass speaker would prove difficult is an understatement.
 A more or less box-shaped enclosure would introduce the usual standing waves to beg for damping and thus pollute the visual aspects.
 Comsol to the rescue.
 After entering dozens of parameters for all kinds of behavioral dynamics involved, a shape roughly like a comma emerged.
 To enable physical assembly without astronomical costs, this comma-shaped cabinet—can we still call it a cabinet?—would not be cast or bent but built up from twelve differently size panels glued together at irregular angles and finished with top and bottom plates of glass.
 Where required the panels would sport the necessary cut-outs for drivers and terminals.
-The bonding of the panels had to be airtight, the glue perfectly invisible especially at the obtuse angles involved to not mar the cosmetics.
+The bonding of the panels had to be airtight,

 Whilst working with Comsol’s predictive simulations for how moving drivers would interact with this enclosure, the need for a small opening emerged to bleed out internal air pressure.
 The program determined that this vent had to be placed